 G&M’s safety system provides:

-- Accurate proof of compliance to FASET and BS EN 1263-2 standards
+- Proof of compliance to FASET and BS EN 1263-2 standards

-- Data collected on-site as nets are installed.
+- Data collection on site as nets are installed

-- Whereabouts of each net and a history of its usage.
+- Information on the whereabouts of each net and a history of its usage